SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: MSCOR

-\paragraph{Sparsity control:} We introduce a sparsity control step to promote sparse solutions.
-For each modified unit-sphere $\{\mathbf{O}_j^{(h)}(i,+)\}_{i=1}^{n_b}$ and $\{\mathbf{O}_j^{(h)}(i,-)\}_{i=1}^{n_b}$ for $b = 1,\dots,B$, we zero out the values of coordinates deemed `insignificant' (those less than $\lambda$).
-To preserve the $l_2$ constraint to be 1, the `significant' coordinates are updated by corresponding calculated `adjustment step-size'. \begin{remark} The parameter $\lambda$ should be set relatively large if prior knowledge suggests that the final solution is sparse; otherwise, it can be chosen to be smaller or set to zero. \end{remark} \paragraph{Loop termination criteria:} At each iteration, the value of $\eta$ either remains unchanged or is divided by $\rho$.
-If $|f(\mathbf{O}^{(h+1)}) - f(\mathbf{O}^{(h)})| < \tau_1$ at the end of iteration $(h+1)$, $\eta$ is updated as $\eta = \eta/\rho$ (ensuring $\eta > \phi$); otherwise, it remains unchanged.
-Once $\eta$ becomes less than $\rho$, the \emph{run} terminates, forwarding the last obtained solution (denote it by $\mathbf{\hat{O}}^{(L)}$ for the $L$-th \emph{run}) to the next \emph{run} to serve as the starting point for that \emph{run}.
+\textbf{Sparsity control:} We introduce a sparsity control step to promote sparse solutions.
+For each modified unit-sphere $\{\bm{O}_j^{(h)}(i,+)\}_{i=1}^{n_b}$ and $\{\bm{O}_j^{(h)}(i,-)\}_{i=1}^{n_b}$ for $b = 1,\dots,B$, we zero out the values of coordinates deemed ``insignificant'' (those less than $\lambda$).
+To preserve the $l_2$ constraint to be 1, the ``significant'' coordinates are updated by corresponding calculated ``adjustment step-size''.
+Note that the term `sparsity' is used here solely in the context of the nature of the final solution to a given objective function, and does not refer to the specific statistical modeling framework of SMART-MC. \begin{remark} The parameter $\lambda$ should be set relatively large if prior knowledge suggests that the final solution is sparse; otherwise, it can be chosen to be smaller or set to zero. \end{remark} \textbf{Loop termination criteria:} At each iteration, the value of the global step-size either remains unchanged or is divided by $\rho$.
+If $|f(\bm{O}^{(h+1)}) - f(\bm{O}^{(h)})| < \tau_1$ at the end of iteration $(h+1)$, the global step-size get divided by $\rho$; otherwise, it remains unchanged.
+Once the global step-size becomes less than $\phi$, the \emph{run} terminates, forwarding the last obtained solution (denote it by $\mathbf{\hat{O}}^{(L)}$ for the $L$-th \emph{run}) to the next \emph{run} to serve as the starting point for that \emph{run}.
 MSCOR terminates when the solutions obtained by two consecutive \emph{runs}, say $R-1$ and $R$, satisfy $|f(\mathbf{\hat{O}}^{(R)}) - f(\mathbf{\hat{O}}^{(R-1)})| < \tau_2$.
-A flowchart of the MSCOR algorithm is shown in Figure \ref{MSCOR_concept}, and pseudo-code is provided in Algorithm \ref{euclid}. \paragraph{Parallelized MSCOR:} Close inspection of the MSCOR exploration strategy reveals that for any given step-size, the exploration and evaluation of the objective functions at the corresponding up to $2M$ candidate points are independent of each other, allowing these updates to be performed simultaneously within each iteration across $2M$ parallel threads, further alleviating the computational burden (as illustrated in Figure \ref{MSCOR_concept}). \paragraph{Convex optimization and non-conxexity detection using MSCOR:} If the objective function is known to be convex a priori, a single \emph{run} suffices, as the stopping criterion ensures local optimality (details provided in the following subsection).
-In the absence of prior information about convexity, MSCOR automatically terminates after the second \emph{run}, since each \emph{run} converges to an optimal solution.
-For convex functions, this solution is unique, resulting in identical outcomes in the first two consecutive \emph{runs}, thereby satisfying the stopping criterion.
-Consequently, MSCOR efficiently terminates early for convex functions, significantly reducing computational time.
-Extending this logic, if MSCOR converges after \emph{run} $R>2$, it indicates at least one successful escape from a local solution, confirming the presence of multiple optima and hence the non-convexity of the objective function.
-When optimizing the SMART-MC likelihood with MSCOR, the observed number of \emph{runs} required for convergence ranges from 5 to 10, corroborating the non-convexity of the likelihood.
+A flowchart of the MSCOR algorithm is shown in Figure \ref{MSCOR_concept}, and pseudo-code is provided in Algorithm \ref{euclid}.